 Complying with the ASIC Client Money Reporting Rules 2017

-Under the ASIC Client Money Reporting Rules 2017 (client money reporting rules), licensees that hold 'reportable client money' are required to comply with a number of record-keeping, reconciliation and reporting requirements.
-'Reportable client money' is derivative retail client money other than client money held in relation to derivatives traded on domestic exchanges.
+Under the ASIC Client Money Reporting Rules 2017 (ASIC Client Money Reporting Rules), Australian financial services (AFS) licensees that hold ‘reportable client money’ must comply with a number of record-keeping, reconciliation and reporting requirements.
+‘Reportable client money’ is derivative retail client money other than client money held in relation to derivatives traded on domestic exchanges.

 This information sheet (INFO 226) answers the following questions: